Partial knee prosthesis : for who, why and how?

 Who is it suitable for?

-There partial knee replacement is intended for patients with limited wear and tear, with a knee that is still largely functional.
-It is particularly indicated when there are:
+A partial knee replacement is intended for patients with limited wear and tear, whose knee is still largely functional.
+It is particularly indicated when the following conditions are present:

 • localized osteoarthritis single compartment (internal, external or patellofemoral).

-• ligament stability preserved, particularly an intact anterior cruciate ligament (ACL).
+• ligament stability preserved, in particular a anterior cruciate ligament (ACL) intact.

 • satisfactory mobility of the joint.